STARTING JANUARY 1, 2014

 Rebate amount and application process differs in Palo Alto.
 City of Palo Alto residents need to apply for the rebate through the City of Palo Alto Utility's Smart Energy Rebate Program.
 Please visit the following website for more information: www.cityofpaloalto.org/resiwater.

 To find your water retailer, click here.

 On average, a typical household will save 6,450 gallons of water, between $80-$100 in electricity, and $54 in detergent costs on a yearly basis.
-In addition, you’ll know you’re doing the environment a favor by saving water and reducing wastewater flows.
+In addition, you will know that you are doing the environment a favor by saving water and energy, and reducing wastewater flows to San Francisco Bay.

 For more information, please call the Santa Clara Valley Water District Water Conservation Hotline at (408) 630-2554.

-Funded by the Santa Clara Valley Water District, the San Jose/Santa Clara Water Pollution Control Plant, the California Water Service Company, and Pacific Gas and Electric Company.
+Funded by the Santa Clara Valley Water District on behalf of the District’s water retailers and the Pacific Gas and Electric Company.